How to Teach Teens About Money: 9 Tips Every Parent Should Know

 Why Teaching Teens About Money Matters

-Teenagers today face financial decisions earlier than ever.
+Teenagers today are navigating financial decisions earlier than most generations before them.

 Whether managing an allowance, saving for a purchase, or avoiding impulse spending, the money habits they develop now will shape their future.